aravind1000/Sensor_Based_Irrigation_Automation/README.md

-# Effective Water Management System
+# Sensor Based Irrigation Automation

 This project is an effective water management system using Arduino, which monitors soil moisture and waters plants when the moisture level drops below a certain threshold.
 It also supports manual watering via a button or Bluetooth commands.